Accelerated First-Order Optimization under Nonlinear Constraints: Introduction

 Our approach can also be interpreted through the lens of the projected gradient methodology and indeed it has certain similarities to inexact projected gradient methods, as proposed by \citet{InexactPG} and \citet{InexactPG2}.
 While projected gradient approaches have been successfully applied in various machine learning problems~\citep[see, e.g.,][]{SignalProcessing,SVMwPG}, the Frank-Wolfe algorithm has also received considerable attention in recent years~\citep{Jaeggi}.
 The appeal of Frank-Wolfe is further increased by the fact that it provides a unified framework for many first-order machine learning algorithms in constrained settings, including support vector machines, online estimation of mixtures of probability densities, and boosting \citep{Clarkson}.
 Recent results extend the Frank-Wolfe algorithm to the stochastic setting \citep{PfOnlineLearning,OneSampleStochasticFW}, or improve on its relatively slow convergence rate \citep{FasterRates,BoostingFrankWolfe}.

 In some cases constraints can be handled very efficiently with mirror descent, \citep[Ch.~3]{ProblemComplexity}, where a non-Euclidean metric is introduced that adapts gradient descent to the specific type of objective function or the specific type of constraints at hand \citep{BeckMirror}.
 Although mirror descent is based on projections onto the feasible set, the non-Euclidean metric can improve on problem-specific constants.
 An important example is the optimization of linear functions over the unit simplex, which has applications in online machine learning \citep{BubeckBandits}.
+Another important class of methods arises from the alternating direction of multipliers, which can also be formulated with inertial dynamics, as recently shown by \citet{Attouch3} and \citet{Attouch4}.
+In fact, \cite{Attouch3, Attouch4} proposes analogies to smooth dynamical systems for understanding the convergence properties and asymptotic behavior of algorithms.
+Our work follows a similar guiding principle, focusing on non-smooth dynamics that arise from set-valued operators.

 Compared to projected gradients, mirror descent, and the Frank-Wolfe algorithm, our approach avoids optimizing over the entire feasible set at each iteration and instead relies on sparse, local and convex approximations.
 This article focuses on accelerated gradient descent, building on the recent results of \citet{ownWorkC}, which treats gradient descent.
 Including constraints in momentum-based algorithms is challenging: The presence of constraints requires a need for sudden and large changes in momentum (impacts) in order to avoid infeasible iterates.
 This requires us to not only characterize the smooth motion (if constraints are absent or the solution slides along the boundary of the feasible set), but also the non-smooth motion (if the solution suddenly hits the boundary of the feasible set).